 Open to: Grades 2 - 6

-Prerequisites: Qualifying verbal or math score, and successful completion of Arabic for Elementary School Students, Basic, Part III or placement test
+Prerequisites: Successful completion of Arabic for Elementary School Students, Basic, Part III or placement test

 Course Code: ARL4